yours-org/yours-wallet/CODE_OF_CONDUCT.md

 **5. Enforcement Responsibilities:**

-The enforcement of this code of conduct is the responsibility of Panda Wallet's Maintainers and ultimately the Project Lead.
+The enforcement of this code of conduct is the responsibility of Yours Wallet's Maintainers and ultimately the Project Lead.
 They are responsible for reviewing reports, conducting investigations, and taking appropriate action to address violations.
 Their decisions will be guided by the principles of fairness and due process.

 **6. Contact Information:**